codyclark2119/Fakazon/readme.md

  ## FakeAzon

- This is a full-stack MERN web application built using MongoDB, Express, React, and Node.
+ This is a full-stack web application built using MongoDB, Express, React, and Node.
  The goal of this app was to create an Amazon-like online store where users can sign up, search for products, add products to cart, and checkout.

  ## Built With